supriya811106/SortSmart-A-Waste-Material-Classification-System/README.md

 The application will run on `http://127.0.0.1:5000/`

 ## How to Use
-1. Open the web application in your browser.
+1. Open the web application in your browser: [SortSmart Live](https://sortsmart-a-waste-material.onrender.com)
 2. Upload an image of waste material.
 3. Click on "Predict Waste Material" to classify the waste.
 4. The system will display the corresponding waste category with relevant details.